Semester in Jerusalem

 - History of Ancient Israel (3 hrs.)

-- History of Christian Church in the East (3 hrs.)
+- History of the Church in the East (3 hrs.)

-- History of the Holy Land from the Rise of Islam to 1948 (3 hrs.)
+- History of the Jews during the Medieval and Modern Periods (3 hrs.)

 - Iconographic Art in Judaism and Early Christianity* (3 hrs.)
 VPAV